 This is a positive rap loop-based video combining analogue title makers, traditional stop motion, rotoscoped appropriated images, and music to express nine “positive personality traits.”
 Made in collaboration with Julian Bozeman, Sarah received a Career Opportunity Grant through the Alaska State Council on the Arts for this project.

-Sarah spent the months of November and December installing multiple brightly colored canvases across the full lengths and widths of the walls.
-By covering the entirety of the walls with mirrors and bright colors, she changed the entire feel of the space, adding an element of warmth and surprise for all who entered the space during these darkest months of the year.
+Beginning multiple brightly colored canvases across the full lengths and widths of the walls, Sarah spent the months of November and December installing 32 sand and mirror wall sculptures.
+By covering the entirety of the walls with angled out mirrors and bright colors, she changed the entire feel of the capital's most well-trod cafe, adding an element of warmth and surprise for all who entered the space during these darkest months of the year.
 Julian Bozeman collaborated by installing multiple projectors and creating a video and sound piece specifically for the culminating event week of the installation.

 2014 The Alaska Experimental Video Mapping Project (Master Works Series) - Gastineau Edition